Can You Use a 529 Plan to Pay for Private K-12 Schools?

 A 529 savings account covers “qualified future and higher education expenses” for private and public colleges and universities, as well as vocational schools and community colleges.
 These qualified expenses include tuition and fees, room and board, textbooks and lab fees, special needs equipment, and some study abroad programs.
 Computers, internet, and related “peripheral equipment,” including mouses, speakers, and software, are considered qualified future and higher education expenses as well, but they must be used by the beneficiary primarily during their enrollment years.

 Not all states have adopted the federal government’s expanded definition of qualified expenses.
 If your state offers tax benefits for 529s, you should understand what your state considers “qualified education expenses” before withdrawing money.
-Some states do not consider K-12 tuition to be a qualified education expense.
-If this is the case with your state and you take out funds to pay for K-12 education, a withdrawal made for these expenses may be subject to state tax consequence if it is attributable to contributions that were deducted for state income tax purposes.
+Some states do not consider K-12-related expenses to be a “qualified” education expense.
+If this is the case with your state, a withdrawal made for K-12 expenses may be subject to state tax consequences if it is attributable to contributions that were deducted for state income tax purposes.
 Be sure to do your research, which may include consultation with your plan administrator, state tax department or financial advisor.

-New Mexico currently has a generous tax incentive for contributions to the state’s 529 plan.
+New Mexico currently has a generous tax incentive for contributions to The Education Plan.
 The full amount of contributions to a New Mexico 529 plan can be claimed as a deduction for New Mexico individual income tax purposes when funds are used to pay for qualified education expenses.
 Keep in mind, you can contribute up to a maximum account balance of $500,000 for each beneficiary.

 Recent Articles